-Governor And His Family Owe Millions In Mining Violations, Despite Promises To Pay
+W.Va.
+Governor's Family Owes Millions In Mining Violations, Despite Promises To Pay

 While the Justice-owned companies are the top delinquents, they are not the only mining companies in the region that fail to pay their fines and penalties.
 Thousands of the country's mine operators continue to not pay fines assessed for health and safety violations.
 MSHA is owed more than $45 million in overdue fines, some as old as 1994, according to the ReSource analysis.

-Delinquent mines represent about 8 percent of the nation's more than 40,000 coal, metal and non-metal mines.
+Delinquent mines represent about 8 percent of the nation's more than 40,000 coal, metal and nonmetal mines.
 Among the country's active coal mines, 23 percent are delinquent.

 Working in mines that fail to pay penalties has potentially major impacts to the health and safety of miners.
 Injury rates for miners working in delinquent underground coal mines are 31 percent higher than rates at mines that are not currently delinquent, according to the ReSource analysis.